lijenpan/osm/README.md

 # Timeout before giving up for a tile to be rendered
     ModTileRequestTimeout 3

-# Timeout before giving up for a tile to be rendered that is otherwise missing
+# Timeout before giving up for a tile to be rendered that is otherwise missing, you would want to increase this number
+# if you are seeing "Failed to read cmd" messages in renderd logs.
     ModTileMissingRequestTimeout 10

 # If tile is out of date, don't re-render it if past this load threshold (users gets old tile)